YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 A stream is a generalization of a list: members of a list can be put on one-on-one correspondence with members of some _finite_  subset of the natural numbers, whilst members of a stream can be put on one-on-one correspondence with members of some possibly infinite subset of the natural numbers.
+Intuitively, the imaginary, infinitely long sequence of all natural numbers itself is an example of a stream.
+The sequence of all integers `...-3 -2 -1 0 1 2 3...` or equivalently `0 1 -1 2 -2 3 -3 ...` is another.

 The set of all streams can also be defined in the more technical,  _coinductive_ manner as follows:
 1. Let **FS** be an operator whose input is a set of sequences and whose output